The Crew (video game): The Crew: Wild Run

 The Crew: Wild Run was the first expansion pack to the 2014 game.
 It was developed by Ubisoft Ivory Tower and published by Ubisoft for PlayStation 4, Windows, and Xbox One.
 The expansion was announced at E3 2015 during Ubisoft's press conference.
 It was released on November 17, 2015.

 Adding to the base gameplay, the expansion introduced motorcycles and a range of new cars, and new vehicle specifications such as monster trucks, drift cars, and dragsters, as well as a new multiplayer event, The Summit.
 In addition, the release of the expansion introduced a graphical overhaul for the game, via an update available to all players whether or not they owned the expansion.

-Simultaneously with the DLC release, the game received a mandatory free update for all players.
-The update includes an "overhaul", which many players believe was a downgrade to the game's graphics.
-It changed/broke many of the game mechanics, i.e. physics of vehicles.

 The Crew: Calling All Units

 The Crew: Calling All Units was the second expansion pack to the 2014 game.
 It was announced at Gamescom 2016 and was released on November 29, 2016, for PlayStation 4, Windows, and Xbox One alongside the Ultimate Edition, which bundled the base game, all the previously released downloadable content, and both Calling All Units and Wild Run expansions.

 In Calling All Units, the player had the ability to play as a police officer, tasked with arresting street racers and smugglers.
 The expansion introduced a great number of police equipments as well as various types of cars for this purpose, in addition to more vehicles.